 Voting Procedures

-At face to face meetings and the AGM resolutions will be adopted if the majority of those present vote in favour.
+At face to face meetings and the AGM, resolutions will be adopted if the majority of those present vote in favour.

 If there is a need or desire to engage with the full membership or the proposed resolution is deemed by the EC to be urgent (i.e. cannot wait until the AGM) then a suitable on line voting system can be used, with a majority of responses being required to adopt the resolution.